-- b) Render safe explosives and/or hazardous devices including large, Vehicle-Borne Improvised Explosive Devices (VBIEDs). - c) Clear an area of explosive hazards in a safe, timely and effective manner. - d) Within 24 hours of a civil disturbance involving up to 7,000 people, establish security at and around an incident site to prevent re-entry of the population, preserve evidence, maintain public order, and provide security/force protection. - e) During the first 72 hours of an incident, establish security around the hardest hit areas by using local and state Region II law enforcement mutual aid and supplementing them with statewide mutual aid and CA National Guard, while establishing a process for verifying credentialing (THIRA).
+- a) Conduct threat assessments concerning explosives. - b) Render safe explosives and/or hazardous devices including large, Vehicle-Borne Improvised Explosive Devices (VBIEDs). - c) Clear an area of explosive hazards in a safe, timely, and effective manner. - d) During the first 72 hours of an incident, establish security around the hardest hit areas by using local and state Region II law enforcement mutual aid and supplementing them with statewide mutual aid and CA National Guard, while establishing a process for verifying credentials (THIRA).